 Building The Evidence Base For Participation

-The social activity supports are tailored to each individual and evaluated using single case experimental design methods.
+The goal of the project is to implement and evaluate innovative strategies to support social activity, social relationships and community inclusion for people with severe brain injury who live in a range of different environments.
+The intervention program is tailored to each individual and evaluated using single case experimental design methods.
 Many adults who sustain severe traumatic brain injury experience difficulties developing and maintaining connections within the community.
 They report having few, if any, friends and having little social or community involvement.

 Email: MComConnect@latrobe.edu.au Telephone: 03 9479 2225

-Dogs as Catalyst for inclusion of people with intellectual disability in the community
+Dogs as catalyst for inclusion of people with intellectual disability in the community

 Building social relationships in the community is difficult for anyone, let alone for a person with intellectual disabilities.
 There is a lack of evidence about how to provide effective and consistent support to facilitate people with intellectual disabilities to have convivial encounters in community or commercial places.
 So we raised the question… What might be a catalyst for encounters in the community for individuals with intellectual disabilities?
 Our answer: Cute, adorable, friendly dogs.